ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Cost Considerations** :

-* Charges apply for creating and using a NAT gateway, including hourly usage and data processing rates.
+* A NAT gateway's creation and use are subject to fees, which also include hourly usage and data processing rates.

-* Additional data transfer charges from Amazon EC2 may also apply.
+* There can also be additional Amazon EC2 data transfer fees.

 **Setup Requirements** :

-* When creating a NAT gateway, you must specify the public subnet where it will reside.
+* The public subnet that a NAT gateway will sit on must be specified when it is created.

-* An Elastic IP address must be associated with the NAT gateway during creation.
+* At the time of creation, the NAT gateway needs to be connected to an Elastic IP address.

 **Public IP Management** :